chef/chef-web-docs/chef_master/source/config_rb_server_optional_settings.rst

    The port on which the service is to listen.
 Default value: ``4321``.

 ``bookshelf['secret_access_key']``
    The secret key.
 This may point at an external storage location, such as Amazon EC2.
-See :ref:`external_bookshelf_settings` for more information on configuring external bookshelf.
+See `AWS external bookshelf settings </server_components.html#external-bookshelf-settings>`__ for more information on configuring external bookshelf.
 Default value: **generated**.
 As of Chef server 12.14, this is no longer the preferred command.

-   Please use ``chef-server-ctl set-secret bookshelf secret_access_key`` from the :ref:`ctl_chef_server_secrets_management` commands.
+   Please use ``chef-server-ctl set-secret bookshelf secret_access_key`` from the `Secrets Management </ctl_chef_server.html#ctl-chef-server-secrets-management>`__ commands.

 ``bookshelf['storage_type']``
    Determines where cookbooks are stored.
 Default value: ``:filesystem``.